Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The XQ2 has a popup flash unit, which gives the flash a good angle to the scene versus the tiny embedded flash units that often are placed in the corner of a compact camera.

 You can shoot full HD movies at a 1920×1080 resolution with the Fujifilm XQ2.
-You can shoot full resolution movies at speeds up to 60 frames per second, which is an above average level of performance versus other cameras in this price range.
+You can shoot full-resolution movies at speeds up to 60 frames per second, which is an above-average level of performance versus other cameras in this price range.
 The back of the camera has a dedicated movie recording button to simplify the video recording process.
+Also, this camera uses SD/SDHC/SDXC memory cards for storage.

 There are a lot of things to like about the Fujifilm XQ2 compact camera, and its drawbacks are minimal.
 Perhaps the biggest drawback to this camera is its lack of significant upgrades from its predecessor.
 Both the XQ1 and XQ2 have the same image sensor size, same resolution count, same optical zoom lens, same maximum aperture setting, and same LCD resolution.
 So if you already own the Fujifilm XQ1, you probably won’t need to upgrade.
 But if you’re looking for one of the best compact camera options in terms of image quality, the Fujifilm XQ2 is a strong choice.